Losant/losant-docs/docs/applications/access-keys.md

 To temporarily deactivate an access key ...

 * Click the switch alongside the access key in the list view, OR
-* From the access key's detail page, select the "Inactive" radio button under the "Status" label and save the key.
+* From the access key's detail page, toggle the switch in the far right of the column.

 ![Delete Key](/images/applications/delete-key.png "Delete Key")